ThomasCarstens/jekyll/_posts/2019-06-20-choice-of-master's.md

 So I work in tech development.
 I basically do it because I like making stuff, or selling it, or finding stuff to make and sell.
 I did a degree in Mechanical and Mechatronic engineering.
 But now I want to study a master's degree (or graduate degree in the states).
 My main reason for studying further than my Bsc.
 Eng is to skill-up in a specific area of tech.
 There are other ways to skill up, sure.
 However, if I don't skill up, my options at this stage seem to be limited to technician-level engineering jobs.
 I really didn't realise while I was studying that these would be my options.
 I have done internships in engineering spaces but I really didn't see myself spending the next, say, 10 years as an mechanical/mechatronics engineer.
 Skilling up during a master's could help me transition to a different area of tech.
 Chatting to previous graduates of my own degree made me realise that career transitions are more frequent than it appears.

 I was unsure about my own skillset / what value I could contribute to the ‘world of work’.
 Is it like that for you too?
-I wrote a blogpost about ways to market yourself if you studied UCT's Bsc Eng Mechanical and Mechatronics.
+I wrote a blogpost about ways to market yourself if you studied UCT's Bsc Eng Mechanical and Mechatronics: [link here](https://thomascarstens.github.io/opinion/bachelor-skills/).
 The post you're reading now focuses on my motivations for the master's I ended up going for.

 ## Initial motivations